simonhess/benchmark2/benchmark/README.md

 ##Custom calibration

-To change the calibration of the model edit the .ipynb file in the "/Calibration" folder and execute the file with the SageMath Software (<a href="https://www.sagemath.org/">).
+To change the calibration of the model edit the .ipynb file in the "/Calibration" folder and execute the file with the (<a href="https://www.sagemath.org/">SageMath Software</a>).
 The calibration should print a calibration xml block into the .ipynb file which can be copied into the /Model/modelBenchmark.xml file.

 ##Documentation